 All participants are responsible for their own safety.
 Use common sense if you feel that any part of the trip is too arduous for you.

-Always check with the trip leader if you have any questions or medical concerns about the trip.
+Always check with the trip leader BEFORE the trip if you have any questions or medical concerns about the trip.

 - It is the responsibility of the car owner to meet all registration, insurance, and inspection regulations.
 Please note that HBC liability insurance does NOT cover individuals who drive or allow the use of their own vehicles on club trips.